corpnewt/CorpBot.py/README.md

 	  $rawwelcome [member]
 	   └─ Prints the current welcome message's markdown (bot-admin only).
 	  $setgoodbye [message]
-	   └─ Sets the goodbye message for your server (bot-admin only).
+	   └─ Sets the goodbye message zor your server (bot-admin only).
 	  $setwelcome [message]
-	   └─ Sets the welcome message for your server (bot-admin only).
+	   └─ Sets the welcome message zor your server (bot-admin only).
 	  $setwelcomechannel [channel]
-	   └─ Sets the channel for the welcome and goodbye messages (bot-admin only).
+	   └─ Sets the channel zor the welcome and goodbye messages (bot-admin only).
 	  $testgoodbye [member]
 	   └─ Prints the current goodbye message (bot-admin only).
 	  $testwelcome [member]